Living-with-machines/maps-at-scale-using-computer-vision-and-jupyter-notebooks/README.md

 ## Contents
 ### 01_finding_maps.ipynb

-Is the main notebook which covers the above topics using data drawn from the [Newspaper Navigator dataset](news-navigator.labs.loc.gov/), in particular images from the Newspaper Navigator dataset predicted as 'maps'.
+This notebooks with images drawn from the [Newspaper Navigator dataset](news-navigator.labs.loc.gov/), in particular images from the Newspaper Navigator dataset predicted as 'maps'.
+It turns out that machine learning isn't perfect!
+In this notebook we look at some potential approaches to
+- 'cleaning' up this notebook
+- using Ipython widgets as a middle ground between GUIs and code
+- traning a computer vision model
+- a couple of potential approches for working with images at scale
+- brief discussion of working with probable labels.

 The model trained in the notebook is trained on a dataset; [Images from Newspaper Navigator predicted as maps, with human corrected labels](https://zenodo.org/record/4156510)

 ### appendix_finding_maps_inference_demo.ipynb